isomerpages/moe-yuhuasec/_useful-information-and-links/Direct School Admissions (DSA).md

 Applicants should:
 1. Be able to play a relevant musical instrument for the Concert Band
 2. Have participated in a local/international competition, festival or performance (eg: SYF, SIBF, SNYO, National Day Parade, Mosaic Music Festival)
-3. Possess attainment of certification in woodwind or brass instrument/music exams i.e. ABRSM is preferred though not compulsory.
+3. Possess attainment of certification in woodwind or brass instrument/music exams i.e. ABRSM is preferred though not compulsory

 **Choir**

 Applicants should:

-1. Demonstrate a passion for choral singing & enjoys performing in front of an audience
+1. Demonstrate a passion for choral singing & enjoy performing in front of an audience
 2. Have participated in a local/international competition, festival or performance (eg: SYF, singing competitions)
 3. Possess relevant experience / track record in the chosen area of performing arts (e.g. ABRSM / equivalent for Piano/ certificate from music academy / school)
 Harmonica Ensemble (Harmonica Band)
-Applicants should:

 4. Be able to play a relevant musical instrument (Harmonica, Piano, Synthesizer, Guitar, Percussion instrument)
 5. Have participated in a local/international competition, festival or performance (eg: SYF, SIBF, SNYO, National Day Parade, Mosaic Music Festival)
 6. Possess relevant experience / track record in the chosen area of performing arts (e.g. ABRSM / equivalent for Piano/ certificate from music academy / school)